vikasjayaram/auth0-redirect-rule/README.md

 ### Data Integrity

 As stated, this is a very basic example of using a redirect rule to invoke a consent form.
-The `confirm` field (which has the value of `yes`) that is being passed back to the Auth0 redirect rule is in plain text.
+The `email` field (which has the value of `email`) that is being passed back to the Auth0 redirect rule is in plain text.

 There are scenarios where you need better assurances of the integrity of the data being returned by the external website (in this case the webtask).
 For example, if you want to be sure that the data truly came from a trusted source, then it should be signed.
 If the data is sensitive, then it should be encrypted.
 A good mechanism for doing this is to use a [JWT](http://jwt.io/) (JSON Web Token).
 You can build a JWT with claims (that you can optionally encrypt) and then sign it with either a secret shared with your Auth0 rule or with a private key, whose public key is known by the rule.
 The rule can then verify that the claims are legit and decrypt them, if necessary.